- Chart

 Average Trading Volume

-The average trading volume of FLGR is moderate, indicating reasonable liquidity for most investors.
+The ETF exhibits moderate average trading volume, indicating a reasonable level of liquidity for most investors.

 Bid-Ask Spread